Designations Congruent with Things: Chapter 12

 Alas, this will likely drive the pair of them to distraction.

 You are insufferable, Hermann thinks in Newton’s direction, while retrieving his laptop from the bag against the wall.
-And you’ll only become more insufferable now that you are no longer directly required for planetary preservation.
+And you’ll only become more insufferable now that you’re no longer directly required for planetary preservation.

-He rights himself too quickly and can feel the prickling sensation of an imminent nosebleed, can smell the tang of incipient blood.
-He tips his head and pinches his nose in an expeditious manner, and manages to avoid getting blood on his recently laundered clothing.
+He rights himself too quickly and feels the prickling sensation of an imminent nosebleed, smells the tang of incipient blood.
+He tips his head and pinches his nose expeditiously enough to avoid bleeding on his recently laundered clothing.
 He deposits his laptop on the desk and finds a tissue, then moves to stand over the bathroom sink until he’s satisfied he’s stopped his own bleeding.

-He glances at himself in the mirror and finds that he looks—
+He glances at himself in the mirror and finds he looks—

 He has looked better.

-Their current situation feels extremely unstable to Hermann, in virtually every respect.
+Their current situation feels unstable in virtually every respect.

 Unfortunately, this seems directly responsible for Newton jerking into a half-seated position.
-Instead of falling back, he pushes himself up until he is sitting, one hand braced behind him, the other coming to his face and running into the shades he is still wearing.
+Instead of falling back, he pushes himself upright, one hand braced behind him, the other coming to his face and running into the shades he is still wearing.

-Hermann manages to prevent him from removing his eyewear by closing his fingers over the grip Newton has on his borrowed frames.
+Hermann prevents him from removing his eyewear by closing his fingers over the grip Newton has on his borrowed frames.

 “Newton,” he says quietly.

-The man doesn’t immediately respond, he simply sits for a moment in the dim light, breathing short and fast, one hand still closed around the lateral hinge of the sunglasses, his fingers icy beneath Hermann's hand.
+The man doesn’t immediately respond, he sits for a moment in the dim light, breathing short and fast, one hand still closed around the lateral hinge of the sunglasses, his fingers icy beneath Hermann's touch.

-“Newton,” Hermann says again, relatively certain that his colleague is actually awake this time.
+“Newton,” Hermann says again, relatively certain his colleague is awake this time.

-“Crap,” Newton says, loosening his grip on the glasses and then dropping his hand entirely.
+“Crap.”
+Newton loosens his grip on the glasses then drops his hand.

 “Yes,” Hermann agrees.
 “Keep these on.”
-He gives the frames of the glasses a gentle tug for emphasis and then lets go.
+He gives the frames a gentle tug for emphasis.

 “But if I keep them on, how am I going to claw out my own eyes?”

-Hermann hopes he is being facetious rather than asking a question in good faith.
+Hermann hopes he’s being facetious rather than asking a question in good faith.

 “I would not advise such a course of action,” he replies.

-“You’re so boring,” Newton slurs, collapsing back into a horizontal position.
+“You’re so boring,” Newton slurs, collapsing back to horizontal.
 “Where’s your bathrobe?
 I liked it.
 Freaking stylish.
 Compellingly—fluffy?
 You don’t seem like a guy who just wears a bathrobe at the drop of a hat or maybe ever.
 That happened, right?
 I feel like it did.
 I hope it did.
-I’m not sure what it says about me or our working relationship if I’m hallucinating you in a bathrobe and then hoping I didn’t because you were actually wearing one.
+I’m not sure what it says about me or our working relationship if I’m hallucinating you in a bathrobe then hoping I didn’t because you were actually wearing one.
 It says something extremely complicated.
 Nuanced.
-Also, this is my bed, why are you here with your computer, when there’s a perfectly acceptable alternate bed like three feet away?
-What time is it even, why are you not sleeping?
+Also, this is my bed, why are you here with your computer when there’s a perfectly acceptable alternate bed, like, three feet away?
+What time is it even?
+Why are you not sleeping?
 It’s either dark outside or these sunglasses are really effective.
 We saved the world, dude, you can take a nap, did you know that?
-You don’t have to wake up before dawn to do cartographic surveys of the quantum foam anymore, you know?
+You don’t have to wake up before dawn to do cartographic surveys of the quantum foam anymore, y’know?
 You can do it after breakfast.”

 “I’m extremely sorry I woke you,” Hermann says.